camfris16/Blind-Maze-Solving-Algorithm/README.md

-# Tremaux-s-Maze-Solving-Algorithm-
+# Blind-Maze-Solving-Algorithm-
 My implementation of Tremaux's Algorithm for a Maze Solving LEJOS EV3 Robot.
-Works for grid-based mazes.
+Works for unseen grid-based mazes with cycles and dead-ends.

 Junctions are points where other paths meet the current path in use.
 Paths are the lines in which the robot will follow between two junctions.
 All paths must be of equal length.